 And because we know many people living with PTSD also struggle with addiction to alcohol, prescription drugs, and illicit substances, our PTSD treatments include services to address any addiction issues you may have.

 Need Help Dealing With PTSD?
 Call FHE Today

-If you need PTSD treatment or want more information about our PTSD programs, call us here at the Florida House Experience — we’re available to talk 24 hours a day, 365 days a year.
+If you need PTSD treatment or want more information about our PTSD programs, call us here at FHE Health — we’re available to talk 24 hours a day, 365 days a year.